How to get insurance to pay for water damage

 What to do if insurance won’t pay for your water damage claim

-If your insurance company denies your water damage claim — and you believe your policy should cover it — you may want to consider hiring a public adjuster.
-Public adjusters work on behalf of you as the homeowner, and have your best interest in mind (claims adjusters are usually third-party contractors hired by the insurance company).
+If your insurer denies your water damage claim and you believe it should be covered, consider hiring a public adjuster.
+Public adjusters work on behalf of policyholders, as opposed to claims adjusters who represent the insurance company's interests.

 Water backup coverage

-Standard home insurance excludes coverage for damage caused by sump pump, drain, and sewage backups.
-If you want protection against this type of damage, your insurer may offer water backup coverage.
-This endorsement protects your home and personal property in the event either is damaged by a sewage or sump pump backup.
+Water backup coverage is a home insurance policy endorsement that protects your home and personal property in the event that either is damaged by a sewage or sump pump backup.
 You can typically add water backup coverage to your home insurance policy for an additional $30 a year.

 Flood insurance